Freedom Foundation (Washington): Lawsuits by the Washington Attorney General

 In 2015, Attorney General Bob Ferguson's office filed suit against the Freedom Foundation claiming violations of the state campaign-finance laws regarding the organization's opposition to Initiative 1501, a statewide ballot measure.
 The complaint was initiated by the SEIU, which organized the campaign promoting the initiative.
 After an initial win for Freedom Foundation in the superior court, the Washington Supreme Court found in favor of the Attorney General in a split 5–4 decision.
 The Foundation has appealed the decision to the U.S. Supreme Court.

 On October 8, 2019, Attorney General Ferguson filed a new campaign finance lawsuit against the Freedom Foundation.
 The lawsuit alleges that the organization paid its staff to oppose a 2016 progressive income tax initiative in the city of Olympia, but failed to report those expenditures to the Public Disclosure Commission.

 Ferguson's office had also filed campaign-disclosure lawsuits against several unions in response to complaints from the Freedom Foundation.
 In 2016 two affiliates of the SEIU settled lawsuits by agreeing to pay civil penalties to the state over campaign-disclosure omissions based upon complaints filled by the Freedom Foundation.
 Additionally, in 2019, the SEIU agreed to pay $128,000 in fines from a complaint filed by the Freedom Foundation regarding campaign donation disclosure.

 Funding

 The foundation has received funding from private donors and groups such as the Koch family foundations, Sarah Scaife Foundation, Donors Trust, the Richard and Helen DeVos Foundation, and the State Policy Network.
-The Freedom Foundation was awarded $1.5 million over three years by the Bradley Foundation to "education union workers about their rights."
+The Freedom Foundation was awarded $1.5 million over three years by the Bradley Foundation to "educate union workers about their rights."